 Definition: Sex trafficking involves the coercion of an individual to engage in commercial sex against their will.
-It is important to note that, according to federal and state law, any person under the age of eighteen years of age induced into commercial sex is a victim of sex trafficking.
-231
+It is important to note that, according to federal and state law, any person under the age of eighteen years of age induced into commercial sex is a victim of sex trafficking.231

-Did yo ou engage in this type of behavior?
-Yes No If yes, , please answer the following questions: 1.
-Were any of the victims under the age of 18?
-Yes No If Yes: a.
-How many were 12 years old or younger?
-How many were male? b.
-How many were 13 years or older?
+Did yo u engage in this type of behavior?
+Yes No If yes, please answer the following question s: 1.
+Were any of the victims under the ag If Yes: a.
+How many were 12 years old b.
+How many were 13 years or o lder?
 How many were male?
-How many victims were 18 years old or older?
+2. How many victims were 18 years old or older?
 How many were male?
-3. How many victims were strangers?
-4. How many victims were relatives?
-5. How many of the victims were intimate partners?
-How old were you when you started?
-How old were you the last time you did this?
-Why did you stop?
-During this time frame, how often did you engage in this behavior (e.g., 3 times per wee If this answer varies during different periods of your life, ple identify those time periods (either by age or month and year) and then list the frequency for those time frames.
-10).
-Please write about engaging in this behavior.
-You do not have to identify specific individua ıls,
+3. How many victims were strangers? - 4.
+How many victims were relatives?
+5. How many of the victims were intima ate partners?
+6. How old were you when you started?
+7. How old were you the last time you did this?
+8. Why did you stop?
+9. e in this behavior (e.g., 3 times per week)? during different periods of your life, please identify those time periods (either between those time frames. y age or mon th and year) and then list the frequency for 10. do not have to identify specific individuals be clear regarding things like general ages

-- but please describe them as a general group and be clear regarding things like general ages, genders and where you would engage in in this behavior.
-Detail is important so that you and your therapist can better understand the context(s) in which you engaged in these behaviors. - 11.
-Did you take photos or videos while engaged in this behavior?
+- your therapist can better understand the context(s) in which you engaged in these behaviors.

+11. Did you take photos or videos while engaged in this behavior?
 Yes No If yes: - a.
 What did you do with those images once they were in your possession? - b.
 Where are they now? - 12.
 Are you currently benefiting, financially or otherwise, from such behavior?
 Yes No. - 13.
 As of today, do you have an ongoing relationship with any of the people you committed this behavior against?
 If so, please call your therapist now and schedule a time so you may discuss this further.